Lantern-lit luxury desert camp tents among the dunes of the Moroccan Sahara at dusk

 Amezrou Oasis, Zagora

-A charming budget camp on the outskirts of Zagora's famous oasis, ideal for those who want a desert taste without the long drive to Merzouga.
-Simple but well-maintained tents with foam mattresses, clean shared facilities, and generous traditional meals.
+A budget tier on the outskirts of Zagora's famous oasis, ideal for those who want a desert taste without the long drive to Merzouga.
+Expect simple but well-maintained tents with foam mattresses, clean shared facilities, and generous traditional meals.
 A fantastic introduction to desert camping.

 • Closest desert camp to Marrakech (6.5 hrs)